 Each auto insurance policy includes multiple coverage types.
 Your policy may include:

 Bodily Injury Liability

 You assume responsibility for any injuries or property damages you cause when you are at-fault for an accident while operating a vehicle in The Hoosier State.
-Bodily injury liability coverage helps pay for victim medical bills, and property damage liability can help pay compensate a third party for damage to a vehicle or other property.
-These coverages can also help pay for your legal defense costs if you are sued, as well as judgments or or out-of-court settlements.
+Bodily injury liability coverage helps pay for victim medical bills, and property damage liability can help pay to compensate a third party for damage to a vehicle or other property.
+These coverages can also help pay for your legal defense costs if you are sued, as well as judgments or out-of-court settlements.
 Note that you may be responsible for paying any excess damages beyond the limits of your coverage.
 By choosing high limits, you can reduce the risk of out-of-pocket liability expenses.

 Collision and Comprehensive Damages